PPKFS/roguefunctor/roguelike-tutorial/# Part 0 - Setting up.md

-# Part 0 - Setting up
+# Part 0 - Intro

+This is a tutorial for making a roguelike in Haskell using the `roguefunctor` library slash toolkit slash framework, which uses the `bearlibterminal` graphics library to render things.

 # Motivation and introduction